SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 # PromptLab DevLog - A More Detailed ChangeLog

+## 2023-05-17

+- Fixed bug where Quicklinks would fail if your command contained "&"
+- Adjusted how symbols are condensed in prompt input (now better preserves new lines)

 ## 2023-05-15

 - Added extension preference to include temperature/creativity parameter in model schema